Ericsson: Research and development

 Ericsson has structured its R&D in three levels depending on when products or technologies will be introduced to customers and users.
 Its research and development organization is part of 'Group Function Technology' and addresses several facets of network architecture: wireless access networks; radio access technologies; broadband technologies; packet technologies; multimedia technologies; services software; EMF safety and sustainability; security; and global services.
 The head of research since 2012 is Sara Mazur.

 Group Function Technology holds research co-operations with several major universities and research institutes including Lund University in Sweden, Eötvös Loránd University in Hungary and Beijing Institute of Technology in China.
 Ericsson also holds research co-operations within several European research programs such as GigaWam and OASE.
 Ericsson holds 33,000 granted patents and is the number-one holder of GSM/GPRS/EDGE, WCDMA/HSPA, and LTE essential patents.
-In 2023, the World Intellectual Property Organization (WIPO)’s Annual PCT Review ranked Ericsson's number of patent applications published under the PCT System as 7th in the world, with 1,863 patent applications being published during 2023.
+In 2023, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Ericsson's number of patent applications published under the PCT System as 7th in the world, with 1,863 patent applications being published during 2023.

 Ericsson hosts a developer program called Ericsson Developer Connection designed to encourage development of applications and services.
 Ericsson also has an open innovation initiative for beta applications and beta API's & tools called Ericsson Labs.
 The company hosts several internal innovation competitions among its employees.

-In May 2022, it was announced that Ericsson and Intel are pooling R&D excellence to create high-performing Cloud RAN solutions.
+In May 2022, it was announced that Ericsson and Intel are pooling R&D excellence to create high-performing Cloud RAN.
 The organisations have pooled to launch a tech hub in California, USA.
 The hub focuses on the benefits that Ericsson Cloud RAN and Intel technology can bring to: improving energy efficiency and network performance, reducing time to market, and monetizing new business opportunities such as enterprise applications.